 These rights are based on a series of bilateral agreements between Ireland and the UK that started in 1922.
 You can read more about the Common Travel Area between Ireland and the United Kingdom.

 In May 2019, the Irish and British governments re-affirmed their commitment to maintaining the Common Travel Area.

 The Common Travel Area is separate from EU law, and continues to apply since the UK left the EU on 31 January 2020.

 During the transition period, non-EEA family members of UK citizens have the same right to live and work in Ireland as before 31 January 2020.

-If your residence in Ireland is based on the EU Treaty Rights of a UK citizen (this means you have a Stamp 4 EU FAM), or you have an application pending, the Immigration Services Division has confirmed that the UK will continue to be treated the same as an EU country until the end of the transition period (end of 2020).
+If your residence in Ireland is based on the EU Treaty Rights of a UK citizen (this means you have a Stamp 4 EU FAM), or you have an application pending, Immigration Services Delivery has confirmed that the UK will continue to be treated the same as an EU country until the end of the transition period (end of 2020).

 Under the Withdrawal Agreement UK citizens and their families, who are living legally in an EU country (including Ireland) before the end of the transition period, will be able to continue to live in that country after 31 December 2020.